pi-star-2025/pi_star/end_of_time.md

 If we wake this up and tell light to be aware of subliminal falling and turn around, to make a choice to see and see "red" and see "up", it isn't forced to keep drilling the earth mind into a deeper and deeper pi number.

-The effects from this earthlight mirror is the primary gravity/antigravity of quantum physics on earth.
+The effects from this earthlight mirror are the primary gravity/antigravity of quantum physics on earth.

 Including in our bodies

-So it will feel just like our eyes if they were rolled back

-If they look out, 14

-And know how it’s different than 15

-All will become conscious

-Earth and humans together

-And then with the star
+...

-Bc reconciling all deferred 3s
+Reconciling all deferred 3s

 Is what merges earth and human vision with the star vision

 So the earth itself is a store of deferred 3s

-All about Mother Nature is like a body of 8-5-3 cake
+All of Mother Nature is like a body of 8-5-3 cake

 So by the star reconciling Mother Earth

 It will turn Mother Earth into star vision itself

 It will feel like an angelic earth

-The water greenery and mountains will all be made of light yet still the same just more perfect with lower pi’s
+The water, greenery, and mountains will all be made of light yet still similar just more perfect with lower pi’s

 Same with humans

-They will go from cloud angels
+They will go humans to cloud angels

 To starmind angels that live forever